reaandrew/mygitguardianblogposts/secure-llm-gateway-and-mcp-server.md

 GitGuardian is embedded directly into the request and response flow, helping catch secrets before they ever leave the user or hit the model.
 Input validation runs from the first line of code, secrets detection wraps both sides of the LLM interaction, and CloudWatch logs are structured for security-first auditing.

 **Terraform-defined, serverless-deployed.**
 All infrastructure is authored and automated using Terraform, making it reproducible, version-controlled, and easy to evolve.
-We lean on the Serverless model—API Gateway, Lambda, and Bedrock—to stay lean, low-cost, and horizontally scalable without managing infrastructure.
+We have implemented  Serverless model—API Gateway, Lambda, and Bedrock—to stay lean, low-cost, and horizontally scalable without managing infrastructure.

 **A safe and scalable proxy pattern.**
 By building an OpenAI-compatible proxy that talks to Bedrock under the hood, we enable secure, governed access to AWS’s LLMs without needing clients to understand the underlying platform.
 It’s simple for developers, safe for organisations, and scalable from the start.